Robustness in Large Language Models: A Survey of Mitigation Strategies and Evaluation Metrics: Robustness in LLMs

 The concept of robustness for LLMs is multifaceted, and various studies approach its definition from different angles, reflecting the diverse ways models can fail or exhibit instability.
 Formally, robustness can be conceptualized as the degree to which a model's output $f(x)$ remains stable or correct when the input $x$ is subjected to some form of perturbation $\delta$ or drawn from a distribution $\mathcal{D}_{test}$ different from the training distribution $\mathcal{D}_{train}$.
 The specific nature of the perturbation or distribution shift defines the dimension of robustness being considered.
 This concept is vital for setting research goals and evaluation standards, as robustness directly impacts whether users can trust these models in real-world applications.
 Synthesizing across the literature, several core themes emerge: \begin{itemize}

 \item Stability under Disruption: Robustness is fundamentally about the stability of LLM performance and behaviour when faced with various forms of disruption, including unseen scenarios, different types of attacks, and noise in the input \citep{guo2023evaluatinglargelanguagemodels}.
-It implies predictability even when conditions deviate from the ideal. \item Performance Maintenance under Distribution Shifts \citep{du2022robustness}: Robustness entails maintaining performance levels when the distribution of deployment data differs from the training data (OOD generalization).
-This is crucial as real-world data rarely perfectly matches training sets. \item Resilience to Input Variations: A robust LLM should maintain consistent outputs despite variations in the input that preserve the core meaning or intent.
+It implies predictability even when conditions deviate from the ideal. \item Consistency and Reliability of Outputs: Robustness requires the model to consistently generate outputs that are accurate, reliable, and unbiased across diverse scenarios \citep{lad2024remarkablerobustnessllmsstages,aljohani2025comprehensivesurveytrustworthinesslarge}.
+This involves minimizing errors, factual inaccuracies (hallucinations), and harmful biases, even under challenging conditions. \item Adherence to Intended Behaviour: A robust model should adhere to its intended function and safety constraints.
+This includes following legitimate instructions correctly while resisting malicious manipulations, such as prompt injection attacks \citep{li-etal-2024-evaluating-instruction}, (which involves performing unintended actions by combining adversarially designed malicious input with the model's instructions) or backdoor attacks \citep{cai2022badprompt,chen2021badnl}. \item Resilience to Input Variations: A robust LLM should maintain consistent outputs despite variations in the input that preserve the core meaning or intent.
 This includes resilience to natural language variations like morphological changes, typos, paraphrasing, and syntactic restructuring \citep{singh2024robustnessllmsperturbationstext,Mahaut_2024,sarker2024syntacticrobustnessllmbasedcode}.
-It also encompasses stability when confronted with unforeseen or malformed prompts \citep{ailem2024examiningrobustnessllmevaluation}. \item Consistency and Reliability of Outputs: Robustness requires the model to consistently generate outputs that are accurate, reliable, and unbiased across diverse scenarios \citep{lad2024remarkablerobustnessllmsstages,aljohani2025comprehensivesurveytrustworthinesslarge}.
-This involves minimizing errors, factual inaccuracies (hallucinations), and harmful biases, even under challenging conditions. \item Adherence to Intended Behaviour: A robust model should adhere to its intended function and safety constraints.
-This includes following legitimate instructions correctly while resisting malicious manipulations like prompt injection attacks \citep{li-etal-2024-evaluating-instruction} or jailbreaks designed to elicit harmful content. \end{itemize}
+It also encompasses stability when confronted with unforeseen or malformed prompts \citep{ailem2024examiningrobustnessllmevaluation}. \item Performance Maintenance under Distribution Shifts \citep{du2022robustness}: Robustness entails maintaining performance levels when the distribution of deployment data differs from the training data (OOD generalization).
+This is crucial as real-world data rarely perfectly matches training sets. \end{itemize}

 {Drawing these threads together, a working definition for this survey is: }

 \fbox{ \parbox{0.95\textwidth}{ \textbf{LLM's robustness} refers to the model's ability to maintain consistent performance, reliability, and adherence to intended behaviour (including accuracy, factuality, safety, and fairness) despite variations in inputs, contexts, or underlying data distributions.
 This encompasses resilience to natural noise, semantic paraphrasing, distribution shifts, incomplete information, reasoning perturbations, instruction variations, and adversarial manipulations. } }